MartinBanchero/mpxtractor/github.md

 ```

 <div class="figure" style="text-align: center">
 <img src="man/figures/layout_visualization.png" alt="**Figure 1:** " width="100%" />
 <p class="caption">

 **Figure 1:** Representation over a microplate mimic of the design file.
+In this case the medium was chosen to be colored.
 to be coloured.
 </p>
 </div>

 ### Data wrangling